Shooting at suburban Atlanta mall injures 1 as shoppers flee

-ATLANTA (AP) — A shooting that wounded one person in a mall food court sent suburban Atlanta shoppers fleeing in panic Saturday.
+ATLANTA (AP) — A shooting that wounded one man in a mall food court sent suburban Atlanta shoppers fleeing in panic Saturday.

-The Cobb County Police Department says the person was wounded at Cumberland Mall after 1 p.m., and that the shooting suspect then ran away.
-The victim was taken to a hospital, but police didn’t identify the person or describe the extent of the victim’s injuries.
+The Cobb County Police Department said in a statement that the man was wounded at Cumberland Mall around 1 p.m. following an argument and that the shooting suspect ran away.
+The victim was taken to a hospital, where Cobb County Police spokeswoman Ofc.
+Sarah O’Hara said he was in surgery and “expected to survive his injuries.”

-Police said they have identified a suspect and are looking for him.
+Police said they have identified a suspect and are looking for him, but O’Hara provided no further details.

 Three witnesses told The Associated Press they saw a man bleeding on the floor of the mall’s food court after shots were heard.
 None of the witnesses would identify themselves.